gauravcodepro/BIGG-matlabanalyzer.jl/README.md

 # BIGG-metabolic-analyzer

-- a julia matlabanalyzer to analyze the BIGG metabolic matrix.[BIGG metabolic](http://bigg.ucsd.edu/)
+- a julia matlabanalyzer to analyze the [BIGG metabolic matrix](http://bigg.ucsd.edu/)
 - i used unsigned INT8bit as it to float value signed, so there is no need of extra memory allocation.

 ```